-Joining Vienna Residence at early stage and have over almost 4 years continuously and steady improved hard facts such as cash flow and customer base as well as assets like brand value, our in-house developed software and having a well developing corporate culture.
-All aspects where my MBA education helped a good deal with.
-If things go right, many interesting items to come.
+It has been joining Vienna Residence at an early stage and growing the business over almost 4 years continuously, steadily improving hard facts such as cash flow and the customer base as well as assets like brand value, our in-house developed software and having a well-developing corporate culture.
+These are all aspects where my MBA education has helped a good deal.
+If things go right, many interesting items may come.

 It would be fantastic to get Vienna Residence to the point of a solid international company.